theforeman/puppetdb_foreman/README.md

   * Disables hosts on PuppetDB after they are deleted in Foreman.
   * Proxies the PuppetDB Performance Dashboard for access through Foreman.
+  * Compares nodes in PuppetDB to Hosts in Foreman.

 Feel free to raise issues, ask for features, anything, in the github repository or #theforeman IRC channel in Freenode.